About the Program

 - If you have any questions about the program please contact Casey Hennig.

-The Information Security and Policy office (ISP) coordinates the risk management process for UC Berkeley's information systems and directs campus-wide efforts to adequately secure institutional data.
-ISP is led by the Chief Information Security Officer and consists of four teams: Assessments & Compliance, Operations, IS Policy, and Identity and Access Management.
+The Information Security Office (ISO) coordinates the risk management process for UC Berkeley's information systems and directs campus-wide efforts to adequately secure institutional data.
+ISO is led by the Chief Information Security Officer and consists of four teams: Assessments & Compliance, Operations, IS Policy, and Identity and Access Management.
 The Security Intern will work with both the Operations and Assessments & Compliance teams.

 The Information Security Operations and Assessments & Compliance teams are a close-knit group of talented information security professionals performing critical information security functions for the institution.
 The Operations team performs critical functions to promote the security of the campus network, including intrusion monitoring/detection, firewall management, vulnerability scanning, incident/breach response, and network registration.
 The Assessments & Compliance team delivers information security assessments and manages compliance activities, to assist campus units in meeting a variety of internal and regulatory data security obligations.

-The Information Security Intern will contribute to the success of the campus Information Security program by supporting specific operational work, projects, and new initiatives within ISP.
+The Information Security Intern will contribute to the success of the campus Information Security program by supporting specific operational work, projects, and new initiatives within ISO.
 This work will vary with department needs.

 Examples of potential responsibilities include: